Jaelin Howell

-Jaelin Marie Howell (born November 21, 1999) is an American professional soccer player who plays as a midfielder for Gotham FC of the National Women's Soccer League (NWSL).
-She played college soccer for the Florida State Seminoles and was awarded the Hermann Trophy two years in a row.
-She was drafted by Racing Louisville FC with the second overall pick of the 2022 NWSL Draft.
+Jaelin Marie Howell (born November 21, 1999) is an American professional soccer player who plays as a midfielder for Gotham FC of the National Women's Soccer League (NWSL) and the United States national team.
+She played college soccer for the Florida State Seminoles, winning the Hermann Trophy in two consecutive seasons (2020 and 2021).
+She won national championships in 2018 and 2021.

+Racing Louisville selected Howell second overall in the 2022 NWSL Draft, and she became Racing's captain the following year.
+In 2024, she was traded midseason to the Seattle Reign.
+She then joined Gotham and won the 2025 NWSL Championship in her first season with the Bats.

-After playing at the under-17 and under-20 level, Howell debuted for the United States national team in 2020.
+After playing at the under-17 and under-20 levels, Howell made her senior debut for the United States in 2020.